-A number of health insurance plans and extended healthcare benefits in Ontario offer annual registered dietitian and/or registered nutritionist coverage.
+A number of health insurance plans and extended healthcare benefits offer annual registered dietitian and/or registered nutritionist coverage.

 Please check with your insurance provider to see if you have nutritionist or dietitian coverage as part of your benefits.
 Many of JM Nutrition clients have this coverage while others do not.